 - –––, 1990, Experiment, Right or Wrong, Cambridge: Cambridge University Press.

-- French, S., 1998, ‘On the Withering Away of Physical Objects’, in E. Castellani (ed.), Interpreting Bodies: Classical and Quantum Objects in Modern Physics, pp. 93–113.
-Princeton: Princeton University Press.
+- French, Steven, 1998, “On the Withering Away of Physical Objects”, in E. Castellani (ed.), Interpreting Bodies: Classical and Quantum Objects in Modern Physics, Princeton: Princeton University Press, pp. 93–113.

-- Friedman, M., 1999, Reconsidering Logical Positivism, Cambridge: Cambridge University Press.
+- Friedman, Michael, 1999, Reconsidering Logical Positivism, Cambridge: Cambridge University Press.

-- Giere, R. N., 1988, Explaining Science: A Cognitive Approach, Chicago: University of Chicago Press.
+- Giere, Ronald N., 1988, Explaining Science: A Cognitive Approach, Chicago: University of Chicago Press.

-- Giere, R. N. & A. W. Richardson, 1997, Origins of Logical Empiricism (Minnesota Studies in the Philosophy of Science, Volume 16), Minneapolis: University of Minnesota Press.
+- Giere, Ronald N. and Alan W. Richardson, 1997, Origins of Logical Empiricism (Minnesota Studies in the Philosophy of Science, vol. 16), Minneapolis: University of Minnesota Press.